lynnliu030/berkeley-os-prelim/cluster_computing/README.md

    - what is the design goal of Xen? and how does it accomplish it?
 2. What is container? how are they used today?
    - how do you implement containerization?
+   - should we use centralized or decentralized schedulers to handle containers
    - what are some problems associated with containers?
 3. What are the trade-offs between virtulization and container?
 4. How does exokernel compared to hypervisors?